BAMresearch/SOFA/docs/source/channels.rst

 Channels
 ========

 A large number of parameters and physical values can be derived from Force Curves.
-These parameters/values are scalars (1D) extracted from the 2D Force Curve.
-Consequently, the information of a 3D FV measurement is decreased to a 2D visualization - a spatial distribution of a property associated with the parameter or physical value in question.
+These parameters or values are one dimensional scalars extracted from the two dimensional Force Curve.
+Consequently, the information of a three dimensional FV measurement is decreased to a two dimensional visualization - a spatial distribution of a property associated with the parameter or physical value in question.
 This parameter/value map is called **channel**.

 In general, we distinguish between **parameters** (:ref:`channels based on parameters`), which can be directly estimated from force curves and used as a quantitative measure within one experimental set-up, and **physical values** (:ref:`channels based on physical values`), such as the Young’s modulus, which result from a multivariable fit, based on general theories (e.g., Hertz, DMT or JKR) and can be used as absolute quantities.
 This distinction is very important for the succession of steps taken in the analysis of FSD.